szanata/fittest/README.md

 ## Main features

-- Can execute any number of tests in parallel
+- Can execute tests in parallel (one per CPU plus one)
 - Each test runs on a new isolated node process
 - Test can receive webhooks on a public url created dynamically
 - The code can use a "await" to stop until a webhook be received